Seth0110/-Lisp/README.md

 - Full R7RS-small compatibility
 - Lots of refactoring and code cleanup!

-## Known Bugs
+## Known Problems

 - MANY memory leaks
-- String parsing doesn't handle spaces or backslashes
-- Newline parsing has bug(s)
+- Newline parsing with conditionals
 - ' only works for atoms
-- Definitions with closures only return "ok"
+- Inner definitions not implemented

 ## Attribution

-µLisp at its core is a C implementation of Lisp as defined in [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html) by Ableson, Sussman, and Sussman, licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+µLisp at its core is a C implementation of Scheme inspired by [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html) by Ableson, Sussman, and Sussman, licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).